 Taco Mac and Cheese combines seasoned ground beef and gooey cheese sauce with tender pasta.
 Spice up taco night with this Mexican-inspired taco macaroni casserole!
 Let the whole family add their favorite taco toppings to enjoy!

-Make a complete meal out of your favorite comfort food dish with this spicy mac and cheese casserole.
+Make a complete meal by combing two of your favorite comfort food dishes into one incredible mac and cheese taco bake!

 It has plenty of protein, and you can add extra veggies with a variety of toppings.

-Philly Cheesesteak Mac and Cheese is another unique twist to this pasta dish.
+Philly Cheesesteak Mac and Cheese is another unique twist to the classic macaroni dish.
 Caramelized onions and sliced peppers make it taste just like the famous sandwich!

 For another spicy mac and cheese recipe, try my Jalapeno Popper Bacon Mac and Cheese.
 It comes together in just 30 minutes and has an irresistible flavor.

-Or make my Cheese Lovers Mac and Cheese With Broccoli for the easiest and cheesiest meal ever!
-Add some rotisserie or leftover chicken to make it a heartier meal.
+Or, make my Cheese Lovers Mac and Cheese With Broccoli for the easiest and cheesiest meal ever!
+Add some rotisserie or leftover chicken to make it even heartier.

-While this recipe does require a bit of prep work, it comes together quickly and goes from oven to table in under an hour!
+While this taco mac recipe does require a bit of prep work, it comes together quickly and goes from oven to table in under an hour!